 After leaving Hawaii, the ship took a southerly route away from the main shipping lanes.
 It was at this time that it was joined by the U.S.S.
-Astoria , a heavy cruiser, and an unknown destroyer that were its escorts.
+Astoria – a heavy cruiser – and the U.S.S.
+Guadalupe – a fleet replenishment oiler – that were its escorts.
 During this part of the trip, on several occasions, smoke was seen on the horizon, and the Astoria took off in the direction of the smoke.
-Each time it was found that the smoke was from a ship belonging to a friendly country.
+Each time, the smoke was from a ship belonging to a friendly country.